davidfestal/Ceylon-Osgi-Examples/README.md

 - let's assume we start with a fresh installation of Glassfish v4.1

-- just unzip the 2 zip archives mentionned earlier into :
+- just unzip the 2 zip archives mentioned earlier into :

   `../glassfish4/glassfish/domains/domain1/autodeploy/bundles`